openworld42/QemuJuicy/README.md

 .

-## !!!
-QemuJuicy is still early alpha, features may be missing !!!
+## QemuJuicy is still alpha, features may be missing

 (come back here to watch the progress in 2-3 weeks)